nickjoven/intro-to-react/README.md

 A functional component can take props as an argument use those props to dynamically affect the JSX that is returned.

-In order for a components to serve as a template of JSX rather than a bunch of hard-coded information, you must use props.
+In order for components to serve as a template of JSX rather than a bunch of hard-coded information, you must use props.

 https://www.geeksforgeeks.org/reactjs-defaultprops/#:~:text=The%20defaultProps%20is%20a%20React,default%20props%20for%20the%20class.